Frequently Asked Questions about ADCIRCA® (tadalafil)

 Is there an assistance program for patients who cannot afford their co-pay?

-Through the ADCIRCA Co-Pay Assistance Program, eligible patients on commercial/private insurance plans* have a $5 co-pay per prescription fill for 12 fills (program covers the difference in co-pay above $5 up to $800 monthly).
+Through the ADCIRCA Co-Pay Assistance Program, most eligible patients with commercial/private insurance plans* pay as little as a $0 co-pay for each prescription fill of Adcirca up to the maximum monthly benefit of $800.
 Click for more information.

 Back to top